yamalight/generator-powder/README.md

 ### POST requests

 Since Powder.js utilizes CSRF tokens for increased security, to send POST request that will be accepted you need to inclide this token.
 To do that you have to pass token from server into your template (or javascript request).
-The token can be retrieved from `csrf` variable.
+The token can be retrieved from `csrf` variable and is by default exposed as `window.csrf`.
 Request must contain the token in `_csrf` field.
 For example, you can include it in template like this: `<input type="hidden" name="_csrf" value="{csrf}" />`